 OSAC works to ensure the highest-quality standards are available to the forensic science community.
 To do this, we evaluate published and proposed standards using two processes:

 The Registry approval process starts when there is a need to draft a new forensic science standard or revise an existing one.
 After a standard has been drafted or revised, and if applicable, a Scientific & Technical Review Panel (STRP) will review it according to set criteria and provide their comments to the drafting subcommittee in the form of an interim report.
-The subcommittee (SC) will then have an opportunity to revise the standard based on the feedback from the STRP.
+The subcommittee will then have an opportunity to revise the standard based on the feedback from the STRP.
 The STRP will review the revised standard, if applicable, and develop a final report.

-Stakeholders from the forensic science community will be invited to submit additional technical and editorial comments on the standard during a 30-day open comment period.
-After the open comment period closes, the SC will review and adjudicate any comments that were received.
+Stakeholders from the forensic science community will then be invited to submit additional technical and editorial comments on the standard during a 30-day open comment period.
+After the open comment period closes, the subcommittee will review and adjudicate any comments that were received.
 At this time, the FSSB has an opportunity to appeal adding the standard to the Registry.
 If there is no opposition, the standard will be listed on the Registry as an "OSAC Proposed Standard" and then sent to an SDO for further development and publication.
 OSAC encourages the forensic science community to implement proposed standards in anticipation of their being published.

 OSAC subcommittees looking to start the Registry approval process should complete and submit the Proposed Standard Request Form (OSAC Form-01) found on our internal site.